 This 1/4" jack and control provide a signal derived from the speaker jack.
-Perfect for using the DC-3 as a master pre-amp, or additional power amps may be connected for more power when needed.
-Some players use this to derive an FX Send Signal and go to other amps for their wet sound.
+This works great for using the DC-10 as a master send to a processor or when additional power amps are needed for additional power.
+Some players use this patch point to

-NOTE: Once a signal is taken from the SLAVE it can not be inserted back into the FX Loop Return jack or a feedback loop will occur.
+NOTE: Once a signal is taken from the SLAVE it can not be inserted back into the FX LOOP RETURN jack or a feedback loop will occur.
 Much like holding a microphone into the PA system's cabinets...a loud high pitched squeal will result.